-This feature first appeared in the Crystal Palace v Burnley matchday programme – 13/01/18
+This interview first appeared in the Crystal Palace v Burnley matchday programme – 13th January 2018

 Despite Palace suffering a raft of injuries over the past few matches, one man has remained a constant throughout.
 Here, James Tomkins speaks about his recent displays that has seen him quickly become a crucial part of Roy Hodgson’s rejuvenated Eagles team.